-The shelter provides Animal Control Services to the City of San Gabriel and the City of Temple City.
-However, this does not includes the portions of either city which are considered unincorporated LA County.
+The shelter provides Animal Control Services to the City of San Gabriel, the City of Temple City and the City of Rosemead.
+However, this does not includes the portions of the city which are considered unincorporated LA County.
 Residents may call SGVHS directly for animal control questions or concerns Tuesday through Sunday, 8am until 5pm.
 After hours and holidays, please call San Gabriel Police Department – 626-308-2828 if you are a City of San Gabriel resident or LA County Sheriff – 626-285-7171 if you are a resident of Temple City.
+Citizens of Rosemead are required to call their own Public Safety Dept. 626-569-2292 Mon-Sat.
+They may call the shelter directly on Sundays.
+After hours calls for service are routed through the Temple City Sheriff’s Dept. 626-285-7171.

 PLEASE DO NOT PICK UP STRAY DOGS OR REMOVE THEM FROM THE AREA THEY ARE IN – PLEASE CALL THE APPROPRIATE ANIMAL CONTROL AGENCY OR YOUR LOCAL POLICE DEPARTMENT.